 At Workit, we ask the question: From an employer standpoint, how do we understand the silent battle that many of our employees fight on a daily basis?
 How can we quantify the pain, disengagement, and emotional drain that comes from dealing with such damage inside the home?

 As employers, we want our employees to be well.
 We want good things for our people, and we want good things for the organization.
 These interests tend to merge in the long term, as addiction impacts the workplace.

-Yet, even if we examine only what we can measure from a business standpoint, the numbers are compelling.
-If we take SAMHSA’s estimated 8.1% substance use disorder rate from 2014, which is one of the lower estimates available, and extrapolate generally, we find:
+Even if we examine only what we can measure from a business standpoint, the numbers are compelling.
+We took SAMHSA’s estimated 8.1% substance use disorder rate from 2014, which is one of the lower estimates available, and extrapolated generally.
+We found: